esphome/esphome-docs/cookbook/lvgl.rst

                     id: lvgl_led
                     color: 0xFF0000

-A few notable things in this example: usage of ``align_to`` to align the text display to the led vertically; usage of a base object ``obj`` as a parent for the label, in order to center the label in the middle of it and emphasize it with shadows independently of the label's dimensions; changing the background color of the buttons in ``pressed`` state.
+A few notable things in this example: usage of ``align_to`` to align the text display to the led vertically; usage of a base object ``obj`` as a parent for the label (in order to center the label in the middle of it and emphasize it with shadows independently of the label's dimensions); changing the background color of the buttons in ``pressed`` state.

 .. _lvgl-cook-idlescreen:

 Turn off screen when idle
 -------------------------

 LVGL has a notion of screen inactivity, i.e. how long did the user not interact with the screen.
-This can be use to dim the display backlight or turn it off after a moment of inactivity (like a screen saver).
+This can be used to dim the display backlight or turn it off after a moment of inactivity (like a screen saver).
 Touching the screen counts as an activity and resets the inactivity counter (it's important to use the ``on_release`` trigger).
 With a template number you can make the timeout settable by the users.

 .. code-block:: yaml